-Image: Constraint of the second sec

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-Commission file number 001-14757

-EVI Industries, Inc. (Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 11-2014231 (I.R.S.
-Employer Identification No.)

-4500 Biscayne Blvd., Suite 340, Miami, FL 33137 (Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Common Stock, \$.025 par value Trading Symbol(s) EVI Name of each exchange on which registered NYSE American

-Not Applicable

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer

-Accelerated filer

-Non-accelerated filer

-Smaller reporting company

-Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: Common Stock, \$.025 par value per share - 11,887,966 shares outstanding as of February 3, 2020.
+\boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 C For the quarterly period ended March 31, 2020 OR 15(d) OF THE SECURITIES EXCHANGE AC CT OF 1934 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 001-14757 (Exac EVI Industries, Inc. t name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 11-2014231 (I.R.S.
+Employer Identification No.) Biscayne Blvd., Suite 340, Miami, FL 33137 (Address of principal executive offices) (Regist (305) 402-9300 trant's telephone number, including area code) Securitie s registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, \$.025 par value Trading Symbol(s) EVI Name of each exchange on which registered NYSE American (Former name, former Not Applicable er address and former fiscal year, if changed since last report) e by check mark whether the registrant (1) has filed all reports (or for such shorter period that the registrant was required to No \Box e by check mark whether the registrant has submitted elec 405 of this chapter) during the preceding 12 months (or for suc e by check mark whether the registrant is a large accelerate ny.
+See the definitions of "large accelerated filer," "accelerate Large a accelerated filer \square Accelerated filer \boxtimes Non-accelerated filer ☐ Smaller reporting company 区 Emerg ng growth company \square nerging growth company, indicate by check mark if the regist ting standards provided pursuant to Section 13(a) of the Exch. period for complying with any new or revised financial Indicat Yes □ e by check mark whether the registrant is a shell company (as No \boxtimes defined in Rule 12b-2 of the Exchange Act). e the number of shares outstanding of each of the issuer's clas .487 shares outstanding as of May 4, 2020. sses of common stock, as of the latest practicable of date: Common Stock, \$.025 par value per share -